mscarey/legislice/docs/guides/downloading.rst

     [Enactment(source=/us/const/amendment/XIII/1, start_date=1865-12-18, selection=TextPositionSet([TextPositionSelector[0, 207)])),
     Enactment(source=/us/const/amendment/XIII/2, start_date=1865-12-18, selection=TextPositionSet([TextPositionSelector[0, 77)]))]

-Then you can access each child provision as its own ``Enactment`` object from the ``children`` list.
-Remember that lists in Python start at index 0, so if you want Section 2, you’ll find it at index 1 of the ``children`` list.
+Then we can access each child provision as its own ``Enactment`` object from the ``children`` list.
+Remember that lists in Python start at index 0, so if we want Section 2, we’ll find it at index 1 of the ``children`` list.

     >>> str(thirteenth_a.children[1])